 We also offer Father & Son Weekends, as well as Mother & Daughter Weekends, which run from Friday evening to Sunday morning.

 Please visit our Dates & Rates page for details.

 One of our goals is to provide the CSM experience to all children regardless of their ability to pay.
 In order to achieve this we rely on the support of our generous community.
 For more information on our scholarship fund, please visit our donation page.

 Camper care packages are welcome!
 While your child is at camp, you may send a care package of food, clothes, books, etc. However, we ask you to limit the amount of sweets and baked goods you send so your child does not fill up on junk food.

 We provide our campers with three nutritionally balanced meals each day that are needed to provide energy throughout the very busy day at camp.
 If you want to send baked goods, please send them in airtight containers to ensure smoother shipment and storage.
 Please do not send perishables such as fruit.

 Prohibited items include: cell phones or web-enabled devices: (laptops, iPods, iPads (tablets), MP3 players, expensive electronics) illegal substances such as drugs and alcohol, cigarettes and other tobacco products, adult/inappropriate books and/or magazines, weapons of any kind, walkie-talkies, inappropriate messaged t-shirts, prank items (shocking pens, magic ink), skateboards, bikes, camper-owned vehicles, pets, televisions, laser pens.

-Note that CSM uses a P.O.
-Box.
-We do not use a mailbox located on Camp premises.
-Consequently our U.S. Post Office mailing address is NOT our physical mailing address (as it is for shipping companies).
+Note that CSM uses a P.O. box because the USPS will not deliver to our street address.
+Consequently our U.S. Post Office mailing address is NOT our physical mailing address (as is often the case for shipping companies).